What happened to the closed school in your neighborhood?

-The Chicago Reporter is tracking the status of the public schools that were shuttered four years ago in the largest mass school closure in U.S. history.
-Most of the empty buildings are located in poor, African-American neighborhoods on Chicago’s South and West sides and have yet to be reused.
+The Chicago Reporter is tracking the status of the public schools that were shuttered five years ago in the largest mass school closure in U.S. history.
+There are still 13 schools that have yet to sell or be marked for reuse.
+They are located in mostly poor, African-American neighborhoods on Chicago’s South and West sides.
+In many cases, developers that purchased a school are still lining up financing, so the buildings have seen little change.

-We will continue to update this map as schools are sold and repurposed.
-This project is part of The Reporter’s ongoing series, “Empty schools, empty promises,” which explores the aftermath of the school closures.
+We will continue to update this map as part of The Reporter’s ongoing series, “Empty schools, empty promises,” which explores the aftermath of the school closures.
+(Updated: March 6, 2018)

 - For sale